-CRIN's $50 million Reducing Environmental Footprint technology competition is designed to advance technology solutions for high-priority environmental challenges across the oil and gas industry with the intent to export technologies internationally and for application within Canada’s industrial sector.
+The Reducing Environmental Footprint Technology Competition is designed to advance technology solutions for high-priority environmental challenges across the oil and gas industry with the intent to export technologies internationally and for application within Canada’s industrial sector.

-Projects will be assessed on ability to demonstrate a clear pathway to commercialization and to provide significant environmental benefits that contribute to CRIN’s target of 100 megatonnes of CO2e reduction by 2033.
+Projects were assessed for their ability to demonstrate a clear pathway to commercialization and provide significant environmental benefits that contribute to our goal of reducing 100 megatonnes of CO2e of emissions from producing Canada’s oil and gas resources by 2033.

 Solutions for water challenges relevant to the oil and gas industry, including but not limited to:

-- Cost effective methane emissions detection, quantification, monitoring, reporting and mitigation technologies from upstream, midstream, downstream, and transportation of oil and gas in order to help industry meet its 45 per cent methane emissions reduction target, including but not limited to:
+Cost-effective methane emissions detection, quantification, monitoring, reporting and mitigation technologies from upstream, midstream, downstream, and transportation of oil and gas to help the industry meet its 45 per cent methane emissions reduction target, including but not limited to:

 Solutions for land management and retirement of inactive oil and gas assets that involve accelerating timelines to closure, reducing costs, and ensuring sustainability in the methods selected for environmental management.
 Example technologies and best practices include but are not limited to:

 Solutions that support liability management and strategic planning of closure activities.